Lotte Reiniger: Art style

-Reingier's art style was developed from her love of paper animation and the theater.
+Reiniger's art style was developed from her love of paper animation and the theater.
 Reiniger had a distinct art style in her animations that was very different from other artists in the time period of the 1920s and the 1930s, particularly in terms of characters.

 In the 1920s especially, characters tended to rely on facial expressions to express emotions or action, while Reiniger's characters relied on gestures to display emotions or actions.
-Reiniger’s cutout animations had a fluid quality that expressed character’s emotions and actions in a way that was not possible through traditional silent film.
-This was due the unique way she shaped and animated her characters through the paper cutout techniques that she developed through practice.
-Considering that her paper animations were forced to rely on gestures and action due to the nature of the medium Reiniger was able to convey emotion that not even facial expressions or sound film could imitate.
-Thus is the intrigue of her creative genius and work.
+Reiniger's cutout animations had a fluid quality that expressed characters' emotions and actions in a way that was not possible through traditional silent film.
+This was due to the unique way she shaped and animated her characters through the paper cutout techniques that she developed through practice.
+Because paper animations were forced to rely on gestures and action due to the nature of the medium, Reiniger was able to convey emotion that facial expressions or sound film could not imitate.
 Because of this, Reiniger's characters are not usually anatomically correct, but they are able to express a fluidity which is very important to her style of expressionism.
 Although there are other animators in that time period that used these techniques, Reiniger stands out because she is able to accomplish this style using cutout animation.
 Reiniger's figures resemble stop-motion animation in the way that they move.

 She also utilized the technique of metamorphosis often in her animations.
 This focus on transformation greatly benefits her tendency to work with fairytale stories.
 The Adventures of Prince Achmed specifically adapts fantastic elements to take advantage of animation to show things that could not be shown in reality.
 Reiniger considered animation's separation from the laws of the material plane to be one of the greatest strengths of the medium.

 Reiniger's style also translated well to her usually chosen subject, Fairytales.
 At the time film did not have the technological advancements to create magical special effects, thus many fairytales that showcased extravagant magical events were not as desirable for filmmakers.
 However, through animation, such whimsical effects were possible through her paper animations.
 Her detailed settings and colourful backgrounds also translated well into her love of fairytale stories.